utsmok/ris_instructions/content/💻 Data & Software/Research Software.md

-Software that is the main focus of the research. make sure to link the related publications like a [[Journal article]] or [[Conference proceedings]]
+Software that is the main focus of the research. make sure to link the related publications like a [[Journal article]] or [[Conference article]]